‘Days Of Our Lives’ Spoilers: Inside Brady’s Shocking Confession

 — Days of our Lives (@nbcdays) March 24, 2017

 Days of Our Lives spoilers state that she has other matters at hand, specifically, Hillary’s husband Scooter.
 The spoilers state that Scooter is a sex addict so it’s assumed this character may unveil her secret past as a porn star, which as Days of Our Lives fans can probably guess, will have major implications for Nicole and her baby.
-If Brady finds out about her shocking past it might mean that he’ll turn his back on her.
+If Brady finds out about her shocking past, it might mean that he’ll turn his back on her.

 What do you think of these Days of Our Lives spoilers?
 Will Brady and Nicole get to have a shot at love?